mikeedudee/Orbital-Transfer-Calculator-MATLAB/README.md

 ![Orbital Mechanics](figures/Orbital_motion.gif)

 ## User-Manual
-Just open the main.m in any MATLAB no lower than R2021a version.
+Just open the main.m in any MATLAB version no lower than R2021a.

 ## 🚀 Features
 - Accurate delta-V computation